 All around the world, people are sparking conversation by hosting screenings in living rooms, libraries, community settings and independent theaters.
 Film can ignite movements, bridge build and play a critical role as a catalyst for civic engagement, while providing incentives for fundraising, policy change, and action.
+The Art of Hosting Film is an invaluable resources to help you facilitate your next film event.
 By bringing your classroom, organization, community or faith group together to interact, you become part of an exciting social change momentum igniting collective solutions.

 Through our interactions, we can discover affinity by connecting with others who care about local and global issues – urban renewal, economic inequality, climate, humanitarian and environmental issues, to name a few.
 Now more than ever people are waking up to need for an informed and engaged citizenry that is making a dynamic difference.
 They are discovering that the collective journey of change can be a truly transformational experience and adventure.

 Film documentaries are key to awakening awareness, galvanizing action, raising funds for organizations, changing policy, influencing public opinion, and strengthening existing campaigns and social movements.
 We encourage non-profit advocacy groups, businesses, colleges, student groups and local civic, faith and community groups to unleash creativity and bridge build by hosting film and solution oriented discussion forums.
 This engagement guide will introduce you to resources needed to engage your community as well as offer a few ideas to jump start your creative process.

 Mainly, we look forward to hearing about the ways your interaction with film created impact in your neighborhood, community and in the world.
 Thank you for your support and for your active work as an engaged citizen in communities world over.

 Here are some suggestions to make your event meaningful and memorable:

 PLANNING FOR A LOCAL THEATRICAL OR COMMUNITY SCREENING